YanZehong/yanzehong.github.io/_posts/2025-06-04-pollution.md

 ```

 <footer class="footer">
   <p>
-    This website is adapted from <a href="https://github.com/nerfies/nerfies.github.io">Nerfies</a> and <a hred="https://pengqi.site/Sniffer/">Sniffer</a>.
+    This website is adapted from <a href="https://github.com/nerfies/nerfies.github.io">Nerfies</a>, licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/" target="_blank">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
 Thanks for the great work.
   </p>
 </footer>